rbotafogo/galaaz/README.md

 Interop objects in a program, doing so is hard and error prone.
 Bellow, we show how integration of Ruby and R can greatly simplify the development of Polyglot application.

+# Installation

+* gu install ruby
+* run post_install_hook.sh (as instructed)
+* gu install R
+* configure_fastr (as instructed)
+* gu rebuild-images ruby (might not be necessary - time and cpu intensive)
+* gem install galaaz
+* execute 'galaaz' to see a slide show with many graphics
+* execute 'galaaz -T' to see all available examples